Liu-Jinyuan/liu-jinyuan.github.io/index.md

 Jinyuan received his Batchelor's Degree in Engineering Themophysics from Tsinghua Univerisity, China, in 2020.
 After working as a post-baccalaureate researcher at the same institute for six months, he joined CFD Lab in Jan.
 2021.
 He has also been working on turbulent boundary layers at the University of Waterloo and turbulent channels at Universidad Politecnica de Madrid.

 Jinyuan is also an aviation enthusiast and photographer, with more than 300 photos published on the largest peer-reviewed database jetphotos.com [(personal profile)](https://www.jetphotos.com/photographer/144411).
 He swims and plays the trumpet.
+He plays Go (Wei-Qi) previously, and was ranked amateur 5-dan by Chinese Go Association.

 ### Education
 Ph.
-D. Student in Fluid Mechanics, Department of Mechanical and Aerospace Engineering, UC San Diego, 2021 -- present
+D. Student in Fluid Mechanics, Department of Mechanical and Aerospace Engineering, UC San Diego, Jan.
+2021 - present
 B. S. E. in Engineering Thermo-physics (with distinction), Tsinghua University, Aug.
-2016 -- June 2020
+2016 - June 2020
 Exchange Research Student, School of Aeronautics, Universidad Polit{\' e}cnica de Madrid, Sep.
-2019 -- Mar.
+2019 - Mar.
 2020

 ### Publications
 Chunmei Xie, **Jinyuan Liu**, Jing-Wei Jiang, and Wei-Xi Huang*.
 Numerical study on wetted andcavitating tip-vortical flows around an elliptical hydrofoil: Interplay of cavitation, vortices, andturbulence. _Physics of Fluids_, 33(9):093316, 2021 [(link)](https://aip.scitation.org/doi/full/10.1063/5.0064717)